IDNI/TML/src/ARCHITECTURE.md

 ![Architecture of TML](./ARCHITECTURE.png)

-A description of their functionality is given in later sections.

-## Main components

 The main components of the TML architecture are:

 * driver: It governs the execution of TML programs from reading,